eoscanada/eosc/README.md

 ```
 $ eosc vault add
 Vault file not found, creating a new wallet
-Type your first private key:        [insert your private key here]
+Type your first private key:        [insert your private key here, NOT shown]
 Type your next private key or hit ENTER if you are done:
 Keys imported.
 Let's secure them before showing the public keys.
 Enter passphrase to encrypt your keys: